Sage-Bionetworks/GENIE-Sponsored-Projects/README.md

   release               Specify bpc release (e.g. 1.1-consortium)

 optional arguments:
   -h, --help                        Show this help message and exit --upload                          Upload files into Synapse BPC staging directory.
 Default: false --cbioportal {synapseID}
                                     Optional parameter to specify cbioportal folder
                                     location
   --production                      Whether to run in production mode or not.
 Default: false --use-grs                         Whether to use grs or use dd as primary mapping.
+Default: false --cpt_seq_date_replacement_type   The replacement data type to use for the cpt_seq_date value replacement.
-Default: false
+                                     Default: derived_variable
 ```

 Example command line:

-This runs the release pipeline for BLADDER 1.1 in non-production mode (staging) with GRS enabled.
+This runs the release pipeline for BLADDER 1.1 in non-production mode (staging) with GRS enabled using
+main genie clinical data to do the cpt_seq_date replacement

 ```
-geniesp BLADDER 1.1-consortium --upload --use-grs
+geniesp BLADDER 1.1-consortium --upload --use-grs --cpt_seq_date_replacement_type main_genie
 ```

 Example command using docker:

-This runs the release pipeline for PANC 1.1 in non-production mode (staging).
+This runs the release pipeline for PANC 1.1 in non-production mode (staging) using derived variable data to
+do the cpt_seq_date replacement
 ```
 docker run --rm -e SYNAPSE_AUTH_TOKEN=$SYNAPSE_AUTH_TOKEN geniesp geniesp PANC 1.1-consortium --upload
 ```